patemeryfl/react-simple-starter/readme.md

 ## Eslint

-This project uses AirBnB Javascript specs so you can write error-free react and javasctipt code, if you use Visual Studio Code, you can install eslint from the extension tab to activate this function, other editors just google _name of the editor + eslint_ you will find how to enable it for your editor.
+This project uses AirBnB Javascript specs so you can write error-free react and javascript code, if you use Visual Studio Code, you can install eslint from the extension tab to activate this function, other editors just google _name of the editor + eslint_ you will find how to enable it for your editor.

 ## How to contribute